Find Trade Colleges

 • Observe and examine appliances during operation to detect specific malfunctions such as loose parts or leaking fluid.

-• Level refrigerators, adjust doors, and connect water lines to water pipes for ice makers and water dispensers, using hand tools.
+• Level washing machines and connect hoses to water pipes, using hand tools.

 Repairing: Repairing machines or systems using the needed tools.